One Pan Egg Roll in a Bowl--Keto, AIP, Paleo, Whole30

-You and your family are going to love this dish with the great taste of egg rolls in a one pan meal that's super healthy, flavorful, and ready in less than 30 minutes!
+This Egg Roll in a Bowl is a one pan meal that’s super healthy, loaded with veggies, flavorful, and ready in less than 30 minutes!
+What more could you want?

 Thank you so much for this recipe!
 It is so delicious!
 I made a double batch thinking I would freeze it for later… uh..
 I just ended up eating every day until it was gone.